 By hitting + or -, you can zoom into important areas of your timeline.

-Using the zoom wheel on your mouse to zoom into your comp panel is easy, but it is not precise.
-You can instead zoom in and out by using the comma or period keys.
+Using the zoom wheel on your mouse to zoom into your comp panel is easy but not precise.
+Instead, You can zoom in and out using the comma or period keys.

 When it comes to After Effects, linear keyframes are almost never useful.
-As an artist, you probably use EasyEase keyframes in combination with custom eased keyframes created with graph editor After Effects allows you to quickly ease keyframes with the F9 button.
+As an artist, you probably use EasyEase keyframes in combination with custom eased keyframes created with graph editor After Effects allows you to ease keyframes with the F9 button quickly.

 Jump smoothly from one keyframe to the next (across properties) by pressing the J and K keys.